 - 2 tablespoons "safe" mini marshmallows

-For the campfire or grill: Peel a 1 inch strip from the inside curve of the banana leaving the end attached to the rest of the peeling.
+- Peel a 1 inch strip from the inside curve of the banana leaving the end attached to the rest of the peeling.

-Cut a wedge lengthwise from the banana; reserve the cut out portion for later.
+- Cut a wedge lengthwise from the banana; reserve the cut out portion for later.

-Wrap in aluminum foil and place over hot coals for 5-10 minutes.
+- Wrap in aluminum foil and place over hot coals for 10-15 minutes.

-Peel back the aluminum foil on the top, then the portion of the banana peeling that has already been peeled back.
+- Peel back the aluminum foil on the top, then the portion of the banana peeling that has already been peeled back.
 Eat the gooey banana right out of the remaining peeling.
 Enjoy!